aalbul/reactive-irc/README.md

 Library that gives you a reactive way to write IRC bots in Scala

-It uses latest version on PircBotX library (https://code.google.com/p/pircbotx/) and just provide convenient, actor-driven way to write your bots.
+It uses latest version of PircBotX library (https://code.google.com/p/pircbotx/) and just provide convenient, actor-driven way to write your bots.

 Installation: